alexbain/btc-box/README.md

 ./provision.sh
 ```

-When this is complete, open a web browser to your server's address to see a Kibana dashboard describing the state of the box.
+When this is complete, open a web browser to your server's IP and you'll be able to see realtime analytics of the box.
+Visit port 3000 to explore the blockchain based on a local database.

 More to come.